gazbert/bxbot/README.md

 ## Installation Guide

+1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
 1. Copy either the `bxbot-core-<version>-dist.tar.gz` or the `bxbot-core-<version>-dist.zip` onto the machine you want to run the bot.
-1. Unzip it into a folder of your choice.
+Unzip it into a folder of your choice.
 1. To start the bot: `./bxbot.sh start` ; to stop the bot: `./bxbot.sh stop`

 ## Coming Soon...
 The following features are in the pipeline:

 - REST API for configuring the bot.
-- Web UI (written in [AngularJS](https://angularjs.org/)) for configuring the bot.
+- Web UI for configuring the bot.
 - Admin app - a microservice for administering multiple bots in the cloud.
 - Trade Analysis app - a microservice that will feed off trading events sent by the bots.
 - Android app for administering bots.